 Ques.
 How long should be a business plan?

 Ans.
-A business plan can be anywhere near 10 to 100 pages; it always depends on the purpose of the business plan.
+A business plan can be anywhere from 10 to 100 pages; it always depends on the purpose of the business plan.

 Ques.
 Is it mandatory to write a business plan?